brotulix/arduino-bottlerocket/README.md

 * Barometer for apex detection (parachute deployment, plus *how high did we go?*).
 * Radiotelemetry (433MHz).
 * Locator beacon (audiovisual, optionally GPS).
+* A flight recording camera that doesn't lose its data (*solder* an SD card to that thing).